tldr-pages/tldr/pages/common/strip-nondeterminism.md

 > A tool to remove non-deterministic information (e.g. timestamps) from files.

-- Strip non-deterministic information from a file:
+- Strip nondeterministic information from a file:

 `strip-nondeterminism {{file}}`